openprocurement/openprocurement.auctions.appraisal/docs/source/tutorial.rst

 Confirming qualification
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The organizer **must** upload and confirm the auction protocol `auctionProtocol` and add it to the award within **4 business days after the start of the qualification procedure**.
-The candidate still has a possibility to upload the protocol, but it is neither mandatory, nor sufficient to move to the next status.
-If the auction protocol has not been uploaded before the end of `verificationPeriod`, the `award` is automatically transferred to the `unsuccessful` status.
+For the winner to be qualified, the Organizer has to upload auctionProtocol first:

+.. include:: tutorial/owner-auction-protocol.http
+  :code:

+The winner can also upload auctionProtocol to `award`:

 .. include:: tutorial/bidder-auction-protocol.http
   :code:

-.. include:: tutorial/owner-auction-protocol.http
-  :code:

-It is the organizer's duty to upload and confirm the protocol, although the award will not switch the status to "pending.payment" automatically.
+With the document being uploaded the Organizer has to switch the award to active status:

 .. include:: tutorial/verify-protocol.http
  :code:

-Within **20 business days after becoming a candidate** he/she must provide payment and organizer has the same time to confirm the payment.
-Otherwise, the award will automatically become "unsuccessful":

 .. include:: tutorial/confirm-qualification.http
   :code: